The Pearl and Troy Feibel Lecture on Judaism and Law

 Pearl and Troy Feibel were active in community activities, each serving on boards of numerous charitable and civic organizations in the Jewish and general communities.
 They were graduates of The Ohio State University and Troy completed law school there.
 Troy was a well-known and highly respected lawyer in central Ohio.
 He was president of Temple Israel, The Columbus Jewish Federation, and was instrumental in founding The Columbus Jewish Foundation, Temple Israel Foundation, and Temple Beth Shalom Foundation.
 Following Troy’s death, Pearl established the Pearl and Troy Feibel Lecture series on Judaism and Law with the assistance of then-OSU professor Marc Raphael, which melded her and Troy’s shared life-long commitment to the legal profession and their Jewish faith.
 Pearl Feibel died in 1992.

-The lecture fund was established May 5, 1988 by Pearl and has been supported with gifts from Donald Feibel, *James Feibel, Barbara Feibel Robins and *Robert Shamansky to The Ohio State University to honor the memory of Pearl and Troy.
+The lecture fund was established in 1988 by Pearl and has been supported with gifts from Donald Feibel, *James Feibel, Barbara Feibel Robins and *Robert Shamansky to The Ohio State University to honor the memory of Pearl and Troy.

 *Of blessed memory